 Within the first few weeks at The Hurst, Year 7 pupils complete Cognitive Ability Tests (CATs) which help to identify any issues with verbal and non-verbal communication and processing skills.
 Pupils also complete the Hodder Group and Salford Reading Tests together with the Vernon Spelling test.
 These tests are recommended by Hampshire County Council and are widely used in many schools.
 The results will help us to identify pupils who may have a special educational need and indicate the type of provision that may be required e.g. reading/ spelling support.

-Throughout Key Stage 3 and 4 (from Year 7 to 11) pupils are identified in a number of ways:
+Throughout Key Stage 3 and 4 (from Year 7 to 11) pupils additional methods we use include:

 - Parents may raise concerns about their child’s progress.

 - All teaching staff are responsible for the progress of SEN pupils under the Teaching Standards and have received training on identifying and supporting these pupils.
 Any continued concerns are passed to a member of the Learning Support Department.

 - A range of assessments may be carried out if there are concerns regarding memory, processing or literacy skills; this helps to identify areas of weakness and may lead to the identification of a Specific Learning Difficulty.

 - Progress data is used to identify pupils who are not making expected progress.
 This may indicate that some intervention is needed to help the pupil catch up.